Crexendo Inc (CXDO) Shares Soar Above 1-Year High - News Heater

-The stock price of Crexendo Inc (NASDAQ: CXDO) has jumped by 16.77 compared to previous close of 3.16.
-Despite this, the company has seen a gain of 15.31% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-12-07 that Does Crexendo (CXDO) have what it takes to be a top stock pick for momentum investors?
-Let’s find out.
+Crexendo Inc (NASDAQ: CXDO)’s stock price has soared by 15.73 in relation to previous closing price of 3.37.
+Nevertheless, the company has seen a gain of 21.88% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-12-15 that Here is how Crexendo (CXDO) and IonQ, Inc. (IONQ) have performed compared to their sector so far this year.

 Is It Worth Investing in Crexendo Inc (NASDAQ: CXDO) Right Now?